 Relevant Experience: Lisa has worked in the business advisory and taxation area for a number of decades.
 She brings her strong skill set to the Foundation to help ensure funds are managed well and the governance is up to date.

 Why I joined: I’ve always felt the strong desire to give back to the community.
 I have been part of a not for profit or charity board ever since I became a qualified accountant.
 Being part of the NRCF covers so many of the deserving not for profit organisations in the area.

-What I do: Secretary of NRCF, and Chair of the Governance Committee.
+What I do: Board Secretary, and Chair of the Governance Committee

 Emily Berry | Executive Officer

 Relevant experience: Prior to NRCF Emily was the Executive Producer and General Manager of NORPA (Northern Rivers Performing Arts).
 Emily has over 20 years experience in business and financial management, operations and production; in theatre, documentary film, events, hospitality, and humanitarian aid.
 Namely St.George OpenAir Cinema Sydney, RICE restaurants & events New York, Broad Oak film production in Brisbane and Paris, Operations Consultant for RiverGarden Hotel Cambodia, and Logistician for Médecins Sans Frontières (MSF) in the Democratic Republic of Congo.